Felix-College/Felix-College.github.io/DDoS_Attack_Sequence.md

   participant E as Webserver

 A->>B: Signal to Botnet to begin attack
-B->>E: Botnet begins to overload Webserver
-D-->C: Intrusion detected through Firewall
-D->>C: Signal is sent to Firewall to block traffic overload
+B->>E: Botnet begins to overload Webserver help center D-->C: Abnormal requests detected through Firewall D->>C: Signal is sent to Firewall to block specific source of anomaly B->>C: Botnet is